AjinkyaDharme/COP290-rust-lab/Readme.md

 ```bash
 make ext1
 ```
 After the extension has started running to open the gui type 'gui' as the command, it will open a gui displaying the spreadsheet.
-To close the gui and end type 'q' to end the process and exit.
+To close the gui and end type 'q' to end the process and exit.Here by default it creates 20*10 size spreadhsheet so that it is easy to view and operate.
+You can change the dimensions by changing ext1 part of Makefile

 ## Contributors